shabbirumrali/html-css/readme.md

+HTML CSS SMALL PROJECTS

-This file is for the training purpose on HTML/CSS and Javascript basics
+** This project is for the learing HTML CSS and basic of javascript

-This repo contains branches for all the different kind of projects that are been completed for the UI/UX purpose.

-added a little information for the master file

-I have clone the repo and created adding some more information from the server this is the for my training purpose
-Here we GO!
+Project list and project branch name is listed below